Honestly, who knew the small island of Madeira was jampacked with so many amazing things to do?

 Known as PR6, or Levada das 25 Fontes, this is another stunning island trail that has to be on your list.

-Situated further to the west of the island, this walk is, as the name suggests, scattered with waterfalls and discovering as many of them as you can, plus the beautiful levadas that make up Madeira’s unique irrigation system, ensures this hike a must-do.
+Situated further to the west of the island, this walk is, as the name suggests, scattered with waterfalls and discovering as many of them as you can, plus the beautiful levadas that make up Madeira’s unique irrigation system, ensure this hike is a must-do.

 There’s several different routes to choose from here and I opted for the one that included the Risco waterfall… and can highly recommend it.